What's coming to bundlist

 Right now every field is text.
 That works for a lot of lists, but it's not always enough.
 Coming soon: numbers, checkboxes, dropdowns, ratings, dates, URLs, email addresses, and phone numbers — each with appropriate validation and display formatting.

-Sort items by any field, filter down to what you need, and group by field values to see your list as multiple focused sections.
-These are view-layer features — your data doesn't change, just how it's presented.
+Filter items down to what you need by field value.
+Sorting and grouping are already available in the app.
+Filtering is a view-layer feature — your data doesn't change, just how it's presented.

 The free tier will always exist.
 Paid plans unlock higher limits on lists, items, and fields — and eventually give access to features like sharing and platform integrations.
-Details TBD, but it'll be a straightforward subscription.
+Basic and Pro plans are available now via the web app.

 Share a list with other bundlist users.
 Assign them as viewer, editor, or owner.
 You'll also be able to share a filtered view — just the fields and items relevant to that context — so you don't have to expose more than you intend.